parsaradnezhad/Filesystem/README.md

 - NTFS by Microsoft.
 - HFS by Apple/Mac os.
 - Most of these can be used under Linux by mounting them using certain tools like ntfs-3g to Mount NTFS file system but not preferred under Linux.

+> IMPORTANT NOTE: Ext4 is the preferred and most widely used Linux file System.
+In certain Special case XFS and ReiserFS are used.
+Btrfs is still used in experimental environment.